This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Notes

 - You can add oil or butter to the pan when searing the meat if you like.
-I like adding garlic butter!
+I like adding my Prime Rib butter rub!

 - Always let your roast rest after cooking for at least 10 minutes.